Ghini/ghini.desktop/doc/installing.rst

 #.
 Download the `devinstall.sh` script:

    `devinstall.sh <https://raw.githubusercontent.com/Ghini/ghini.desktop/ghini-3.1-dev/scripts/devinstall.sh>`_

+   Don't follow the link please, instead right-click on it, and choose *Save link as…*.

 #.
 Invoke the script from a terminal window, starting at the directory where
    you downloaded it, like this::